PengFoo/word2vec-pytorch/README.md

 - learning rate decay

 # Requirements
-- Pytorch
+- PyTorch >= 0.4.1
-- Gensim (for testing only)
+- Gensim >= 3.6.0 (for testing only)

 # Fast run
 To quickly run the train model, just run

 ` python train.py `

-, which uses a Chinese corp to train the Word2vec model.
+ which uses a Chinese corp to train the Word2vec model.
 There is another toy corpus in English you can use located in `data/trainset.txt` which is actually a Jane-Eyre novel.

 Issues and PRs are welcomed!